Earth Notes: Hey Siri, Flatten the Duck! (2017)Updated 2020-02-03 01:39 GMT.

 What MacBook change would help the grid?

 Avoid charging to 100% or at full rate, when the local grid is under strain or at high carbon intensity.
+This is known as Demand Side Response (DSR) or virtual power plant (VPP).
 Allow an easy override for when the user really needs the laptop full, fast.

 What MacBook change would help off-grid?